 Premium bonds are one of the most bizarre investment opportunities in the financial sphere, not least because they utilize a “lottery-style” interest yield system.
 Not only this, but the organization behind the bonds – NS&I Premium, is owned by the UK government.
 Nevertheless, premium bonds are hugely popular in the UK.

 Much like any investment type, it is crucial that you have a firm understanding of how premium bonds work before you part with your savings.

 In our comprehensive guide, we’ll cover everything you need to know.
-This will include a breakdown of what premium bonds actually are, how they work, how much money you can make, and ultimately, whether or not they are a good investment.
+This will include a breakdown of what premium bonds actually are, how they work, how much money you can make whether or not they are a good investment.
 You will also find out more about how to invest in UK bonds.